 Is Tel Aviv good for digital nomads?

-Nice weather, good, readily available Internet (even on the street!), and a strong café culture with relaxed attitudes towards laptop users make Tel Aviv a great place to visit as a digital nomad.
+Nice weather, good, readily available Internet (even on the street!), and a strong café culture with relaxed attitudes towards laptop users mean that Tel Aviv is a great place to visit as a digital nomad.
 You’ll need a steady income, though, as Tel Aviv is an expensive city.
-You can find out more about what it’s like to be a digital nomad in Tel Aviv here.

 Can you get the morning after pill in Tel Aviv?